Behind Closed Doors poster

 My role

-This was a solo commission.
-I handled the full creative process: concept development, all hand-drawn illustrations and lettering in Procreate, layout and composition in InDesign, and the adaptation of the system into digital formats (Instagram post and website ticketing banner).
+I handled the full creative process: concept development, all hand-drawn illustrations and lettering in Procreate, layout and composition in InDesign, and the adaptation of the system into digital formats.
 The project was completed in 3 days.

 Tools